computation-structures/asim/EDX.md

      initial_state='{"buffers":[{"name":"strlen.s","url":"strlen.s"},{"name":"test_strlen.s","url":"test_strlen.s","readonly":true}]}'

 Note that the test-jig file has been marked as read-only so that it cannot be modified by the student.
-Both `strlen.s` and `test_strlen.s` should be uploaded in Studio as part of your set of course files.
+In this example, goth `strlen.s` and `test_strlen.s` should be uploaded in Studio as part of the course files.